ringwood-dsg/AltimailServer/README.md

 - .NET Framework 4.8 SDK
 - .NET Framework 4.8 targeting pack
+- Git for Windows
 - C++ ATL for latest v143 build tools (x86 & x64)
 - Windows 10 SDK (10.0.26100.0)

 #### Environment Variable
 Altimail Server requires a system environment variable to resolve some of its assemblies during build.

 Create a **system environment variable** named `AltimailServerLibs` and set its value to the path where you will store your extra assemblies, such as `C:\Dev\AltimailServerLibs`.
-From this point forward we will refer to this location as `AltimailServerLibs`.
+From this point forward we will refer to this location as `%AltimailServerLibs%`.

+> [!TIP]
-_If you happened to forget to follow this step, and Visual Studio is open, make sure you **restart** Visual Studio to make the new environment variable visible._
+> If you happened to forget to follow this step, and Visual Studio is open, make sure you **restart** Visual Studio to make the new environment variable visible.

 #### OpenSSL Setup
 1. Download [OpenSSL 3.0.16 LTS](https://openssl-library.org/source/).